Christine Pierson, Executive Director

 Jayna Frederickson, Board Vice-President

 Jayna Frederickson lives west of Spearfish on a cattle ranch, with her husband, Nate and two boys, Teegan and Tiernan.
 They operate a seedstock business and host an annual bull sale in December.
-They are an active family involved in many different aspects of agriculture, serving on different boards, committees and groups.
-Their boys are also very active in sports, 4-H and cattle.
 Jayna was a probation officer for 20 years, starting her career in Gillette, Wyoming, as a juvenile probation officer.
 When she married in 2004, she moved to the Spearfish area and was a probation officer until a year ago.
-Jayna was involved in many different aspects of the criminal justice system.
-She was on the local Safety Team, coordinating a yearly Defense Training to fellow probation officers.
+Jayna was involved in many different aspects of the criminal justice system including a local Safety Team, coordinating a yearly Defense Training to fellow probation officers.
 While in probation, she was a standard probation officer, meaning she took on felony adult and juvenile cases.
 Jayna was an intensive juvenile officer as well as an adult intensive officer in the Northern Hills Drug Court.
 She has seen and dealt with poverty first hand in the Northern Hills and what drug addiction does to families and communities.
 Her heart has always been on serving the disadvantaged population and helping them to be their best.
-However, after 20 years, Jayna felt it was time to focus on my family and our expanding ranching operation.
+However, after 20 years, Jayna felt it was time to focus on her family and their expanding ranching operation.
 Aside from her career, she have been involved in the Good Shepherd Clinic as a volunteer and coordinator.
 Jayna has been on the Northern Hills Drug and Alcohol Board and the Northern Hills CASA Board.
 She is a member of Our Saviors Lutheran Church, where she was a board member for 3 years and have served on several committees as a member in our church.

 Judy Javersak, Treasurer